 Sometimes in life, you just roll with it.
 This was one of those times.
-Yeh, his hands looks like they hadn’t been washed in 6 years, but this was INDIA.
+Yeh, his hands looked like they hadn’t been washed in 6 years, but this was INDIA.
 I needed to lose my western squeamishness and harden the fuck up.

 The potatoes were delicious, fried and coated in exotic spices, I shovelled them into my mouth with gusto.
 Then I saw something that made me stop.